McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

 directory as part of your git repository.

 - Backup files automatically created by your editor (`*.bak` or `*~`)
-- Very large primary data files that don't change.
-For example, your large metagenomes fastq's.
+- Very large primary data files that don't change.  (.fastq, .fasta, .aln)
 - Compiled code (`*.pyc`, `*.o`, `*.so`, `*.exe`)
 - Files that are derived from your code (for example, figures/graphs/images)